x3haloed/peer-deploy/README.md

 ## peer-deploy

-“push → run everywhere” with hard isolation.
+"push → run everywhere" with hard isolation.
 Powered by Wasmtime + WASI and a libp2p control plane.

 ### What is this?
 - **Agent**: a single Rust binary that runs on your nodes.
 It hosts WASI components with strict resource limits and participates in a P2P control plane.
-- **CLI/TUI**: a single Rust binary named `realm` that gives you a text UI and commands to bootstrap, inspect, push components, and upgrade agents.
+- **CLI**: a unified command-line tool named `realm` with subcommands to bootstrap, inspect, push components, and upgrade agents.
+- **Web UI**: a management interface served by the agent for deployment, monitoring, and operations via browser.
-- **Common protocol**: signed messages over libp2p gossipsub; agents provide a tiny HTTP endpoint for metrics and logs.
+- **Common protocol**: signed messages over libp2p gossipsub; agents provide HTTP endpoints for metrics, logs, and management.

 ## Features
 - **WASI components** executed under Wasmtime with memory caps, fuel metering and epoch deadlines.
 - **P2P** discovery and command distribution (QUIC + Noise + mDNS + Kademlia).
 - **Signed intents**: owner key signs manifests and upgrades; agents enforce signature and TOFU owner trust.
 - **Metrics & Logs**: Prometheus metrics and lightweight log tailing served by the agent.
+- **Web Management**: browser-based UI for deployment, monitoring, operations, and real-time updates.
 - **Ad‑hoc or desired state**: push a single component, or apply a signed TOML manifest.
 - **Gateway & exposure**: local HTTP gateway on `127.0.0.1:8080` that dispatches HTTP requests into components via the WASI HTTP component model (`wasi:http/incoming-handler`).
 Optional public bind on peers tagged with `--role edge` when a component requests `visibility=Public`.